 2) Financial assistance for breast cancer patients

 When an individual receives a breast cancer diagnosis or an inconclusive mammogram, they may be left with questions.
 Albie Aware acts as a patient advocate by supporting them in understanding their condition and connecting them to nurse navigators and others in the medical community.
+Throughout a breast cancer journey, patients may need to be connected to a variety of resources.
+Whether an individual needs help finding a support group, isn’t sure where they can purchase special post-surgery garments, or has questions about government programs, Albie Aware can assist them in understanding and navigating available resources.

-4) Breast health awareness
+4) Breast cancer awareness

-The immediate need for Albie Aware services:
+Our community's immediate need for Albie Aware services:

 - Breast cancer is the leading diagnosed cancer in women in California